Engsiddeq/VSC/README.md

-Regexp Explain|explain regex in vscode npm Intellisense|Visual Studio Code plugin that autocompletes npm modules in import statements JavaScript (ES6) code snippets|js snippets and move betweeen them with Tabs as we mentioned earlier Debugger for Chrome| Best debuger for js
+Regexp Explain|explain regex in vscode npm Intellisense|Visual Studio Code plugin that autocompletes npm modules in import statements JavaScript (ES6) code snippets|js snippets and move betweeen them with Tabs as we mentioned earlier Better Comments|Improve your code commenting by annotating with alert, informational, TODOs, and more!
+Quokka.js|JavaScript and TypeScript playground in your editor.
+Live Server|updates Html previews constantly without having to reload the page CSS Peek|shows you inline css definitions
-ES7 React/Redux/GraphQL/React-Native snippets| react snippits
-Vetur|Vue formatting and emmets and snippets
+Debugger for Chrome| Best debuger for js import Cost|Display import/require package size in the editor ES7 React/Redux/GraphQL/React-Native snippets| react snippits Vetur|Vue formatting and emmets and snippets
 Vuln Cost - Security Scanner|Security Scanner to find and fix vulnerabilities in JavaScript and TypeScript.
 PHP Intelephense |PHP snippets and formatting
-PHP DocBlocker|A simple, dependency free PHP specific DocBlocking package
+PHP DocBlocker|A simple, dependency free PHP specific DocBlocking package Cobalt2 Theme Official| is very good for a day time coding along with the default vsc dark theme and night owl and viow and material theme and drakula and tokyo night
+Material theme occean high Contrast|for me is the best for a night coding with no competetors or maybe the night owl and also default dark might work
+GitLens — Git supercharged|a ton of git features

 ----
 </details>
 </details>